CreepySasquatch/HDRMods/pages/Guides/HDR FAQ/Discord-HDR-Screenshots.md

 ---
   {% include callout.html type="tip" content="For more information on how to take HDR screenshots, take a look at our HDR screenshot guide: <https://www.hdrmods.com/HDR-Screenshot-Guide>." %}

   {% include callout.html type="important" content="A recent Discord update broke being able to view HDR screenshots on the desktop version of Discord.
-There is a workaround but it technically requires you to download a 3rd party addon called Vencord (similar to Better Discord) that adds some new features to Discord. <b>However addons like this technically break the Discord terms of service so use at your own risk.</b>" %}
+There is a workaround but it technically requires you to download a 3rd party addon called Vencord (similar to Better Discord) that adds some new features to Discord.

+  <b>DISCLAIMER: DISCORD MODIFICATIONS SUCH AS VENCORD AND BETTER DISCORD TECHNICALLY BREAK THE DISCORD TERMS OF SERVICE SO USE AT YOUR OWN RISK.</b>" %}

 ## How to view HDR screenshots in Discord
 *Applies to both SDR and HDR displays.*